thomasfabishop/geocodephotos/README.md

 # geocodephotos
-renames photos based on date and GPS coordinates - to address
+renames photos based on date and GPS coordinates - to YYYYMMDD format and address